 Wisdom’s Way is unapologetically not a co-op.

-It is a full classical school.
+The material each Wisdom’s Way homeschooling family is following is a full classical school curriculum.
 Parents cannot add it to some other homeschool curriculum they’re following (at least, not if they ever want to sleep again!).
 The daily coursework is a full load.
 Admittedly, it’s a very light load for children ages 5–9 (as it should be).
 At that age, WW calls for around 2 1/2 hours of memory lessons and mother’s read-aloud time, plus phonics; other subjects are tackled more informally, as part of a lifestyle of learning.
 But once children enter the Later Knowledge (or formal grammar) stage, they add about 4 hours a day of additional schoolwork to the memory work and read-aloud time, for a complete grammar school-style curriculum.

 But I have no idea how to give my children a Noah Webster-style classical education.
 That’s why we started Wisdom’s Way—and why I wrote Grammar of Grace—to help you do this thing!